 Welcome to the final edition of Superfight Saturday for 2017.
 Each month we will look at a different expansion for Skybound Games’ runaway hit party game, Superfight.
 If you have never played Superfight before, a good place to start would be my review of the Core Game.
-This month, in celebration of the holiday season, we will be taking a look at the Dungeon Mode Deck.
+This month, we will be taking a look at the Dungeon Mode Deck.

 Most of the Superfight expansion decks either add an element to the game, like the Blue (Location) and Purple (Scenario) Decks or simply add a bunch of cards of the specific theme.
 Dungeon Mode is something different.
 It completely changes how the entire game is played.